Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

 As mentioned in Section~\ref{sec:baseline}, the performance of the single-material woven composite is evaluated based on the MAPE values.
-Since FDP problem targets at predicting the in-plane modulus, so the MAPE is calculated based on $E_1$, $E_2$ and $G_{12}$ respectively.
-We will separately validate the Neural Network's performance on single-material and bi-material woven composite.
+Since FDP problem aims to predict the in-plane modulus, the MAPE is calculated based on $E_1$, $E_2$, and $G_{12}$, respectively.
+We will validate the Neural Network's performance on single-material and bi-material woven composite separately.

-Table~\ref{tab:fdp_error} shows the prediction results of single material and bi-material woven composite.
-From the results, we can notice that for single material woven composite, our proposed DCNN's prediction error for $E_1$ and $E_2$ are below 2\%.
+Table~\ref{tab:fdp_error} shows the prediction results of the single-material and bi-material woven composites.
+We see that for single material woven composites, our proposed DCNN's prediction error for $E_1$ and $E_2$ are below 2\%.
 The prediction error for $G_{12}$ is low as shear modulus does not vary much for single material woven composite, as shown in Figure~\ref{img:single-mat_modulus}.
-For bi-material woven composite, as each in-plane modulus is more spread for different models, the prediction error of our proposed DCNN will slightly increase.
+For bi-material woven composites, as each in-plane modulus is more distributed for different models, the prediction error of our proposed DCNN will increase marginally.
 Our proposed DCNN could achieve prediction error at around 4\% for $E_1$ and $E_2$ and below 2\% for $G_{12}$.
-Since woven composite in-plane modulus ranges from around $15 GPa\sim45 GPa$, the average error is around $1\sim2 GPa$.
+Since woven composite in-plane modulus ranges from around $15 GPa \sim 45 GPa$, the average error is around $0.1 \sim 0.2 GPa$.
 These results indicate that our proposed DCNN effectively represents the relationship between woven architecture and its in-plane modulus.

-\subsection{Backward direction prediction results}
+\subsection{Backward Direction Prediction Results}

-As discussed, the BDP problem is decoupled into two subproblems: BDPa and BDPb.
+As discussed, the BDP problem is split into two sub-problems: BDPa and BDPb.
 To evaluate the performance of our proposed PCNN, we consider the prediction error of BDPa and BDPb problems for single material and bi-material woven composite separately.